 To be clear, this trope only deals with ''unrealistically'' good tacticians. ''Merely great'' commanders wouldn't apply, as long as they're fallible, or if they're written well enough to make their victories seem plausible.
 If it looks like they play GambitRoulette instead of [[ThePlan more sound and realistic plans]] you've got a Mary Tzu.
 Another test you can do: Are the character's victories all perfect?
-Or does he suffer losses and pay prices?
+Or do they suffer losses and pay prices?
 Even if there isn't a GambitRoulette every other victory, having plans that are unrealistically successful, such as losing ''no'' troops who were sent in to distract heavy fire, that's also a Mary Tzu.

 In some respects, one could argue that this is a case where [[ShowDontTell "show, don't tell"]] does '''NOT''' apply.
 If a character is simply described as an excellent commander, but the writer doesn't actually describe the tactics involved, it's a lot easier to accept, since the actual maneuvers can be left to TakeOurWordForIt.